ReshiAdavan/LevaunaDB/README.md

 # LevaunaDB

-An Extensible In-Memory Graph Database implemented in Rust that leverages a Gremlin inspired traversal language.
+Developed in Rust and implemented by a Gremlin inspired traversal language.

 ### Inspiration